 If you’re suffering from regular or worsening back pain, you could have a form of spondylosis.
 Keep reading to find out more about the signs and symptoms, and how to manage your back pain.

 It can affect anyone but tends to be first noticed in early to mid-adulthood.
-It gets worse with age as the body naturally degenerates, which is why early detection and treatment is important.
+It may start off as mild spondylosis, but it gets worse with age as the body naturally degenerates, which is why early detection and treatment are important.

 Signs and Symptoms

 There are several signs and symptoms to look out for.
 These may also be symptoms of acute back injury, such as a muscle tear from exercise.

 The key difference between an injury and spondylosis is time: an injury will lessen as time goes on, but spondylosis pain will continue and worsen.